nearform/titus/docs/quick-start/README.md

 git clone https://github.com/<your-fork>/titus.git
 ```

+## Choose Typescript or plain JS

+There are two backend packages-`titus-backend` and `titus-backend-typescript`.
+Before you can start developing you must decide if you want to write plain javascript or typescript and delete the one you don't need.
+By default, the plain javascript backend is started when `npm run start:all` is called.
+If you wish to use the typescript backend, you should edit the `lerna.json` config file and remove the leading `!`.

 ## Install Dependencies

 Change directory to the root folder of the project, and run the following npm command: